BEAR Network Graduate Mobility Grant 2022

 Courtney Blackington is a PhD student in Political Science at the University of North Carolina-Chapel Hill (USA), where she has received the Royster Fellowship.
 She holds a MA in Political Science from Columbia University and a BA in Government from the College of William and Mary.
 Her research focuses on how variations in institutions and political culture affect the degree of democratic backsliding in Central and Eastern European countries.
 She is also interested in exploring under which conditions civil society organization leaders are able to effectively leverage social networks to encourage citizens to protest against illiberal policies.
 To read her mobility report, click here.

-Alexandra Wishart is a graduate student in the International Master in Central and Eastern European, Russian and Eurasian Studies (CEERES) double degree program at the University of Glasgow, University of Tartu and Kyiv-Mohyla Academy.
+Alexandra Wishart is a graduate student in the International Master in Central and Eastern European, Russian and Eurasian Studies (CEERES) double degree program at the University of Glasgow (UK), University of Tartu (Estonia) and Kyiv-Mohyla Academy.
 Holding a BA in Cultural Anthropology and Development Studies from Radboud University Nijmegen, the Netherlands, she is one of the founding members of Lossi 36, a student-led think tank covering news from the CEERE region where she works as both coordinator and writer.
 Apart from specializing in political activism and social movements in contemporary Ukraine, she takes an interest in Polish-Belarusian relations and how they affect identity and ethnicity in the region.
 In her professional life, she is an experienced trainer in cultural diplomacy and negotiation and aspires to become a political analyst.
 To read her mobility report, click here.

 Hiba Zerrougui is a PhD candidate in Political Science at McGill University (Canada).
 She holds a BA degree in International Studies from the University of Montreal.
 Working under the supervision of Professor Juan Wang, her dissertation focuses on contentious politics in authoritarian regimes in Middle East and North Africa.
 More specifically, her research explores how the state operates and how national and local political actors govern in autocratic settings in which protests and riots are said to be commonplace.
 Her research is supported by a Joseph Armand Bombardier Canada Graduate Scholarship (2015-2018), a McGill Graduate Mobility Award (2018), the Schull Yang International Experience Award (2017) and the Project on Middle East Political Science Travel – Research – Engagement grant (2018).
 To read her mobility report, click here.